rusD3/Active-Directory/README.md

 # Active Directory Methodology Notes

-Credit to PayloadAllThings and Pentester Academy
+Credit to PayloadAllTheThings and Pentester Academy

 More to come soon!